MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed_out_of_teams_android_devices.md

 # Signed out of Teams on Android devices and can't sign in

 You've been signed out of Microsoft Teams on your Android devices and can't sign in to Teams again.
-The devices that are affected by this issue include:
+The devices that are affected by this issue are:

 - Teams Rooms on Android
 - Teams phone devices
 - Teams panels
 - Teams displays

-To work around this issue, use one of the following workarounds.
+Use one of the following options to work around the issue and sign in to Teams on your Teams devices.

 ## Workaround 1: Sign in from the Microsoft Teams admin center